MichelaZ/PewletteHackardDB/README.md

 Here are the average years of service by department.
 The median YOS are about the same.
 They are also about the same if you filter out the retiring employees, so I only chose to save the average years of service as a png.
 ![YOS by department](https://github.com/MichelaZ/PewletteHackardDB/blob/main/Resources/avg_yos_all_emps.png)

-#### Years of service overall:
-I uswd the percentile_cont function to find the quartiles and max to find the max years of service for all current employees.
+I used the percentile_cont function to find the quartiles and max to find the max years of service for all current employees.
 ```
 select
 PERCENTILE_CONT(0.5) WITHIN GROUP(ORDER BY (y.YOS) ) as med_yos